6Ulm/bml-course/syllabus.md

 * Bayesian methods for deep learning

 ## Prerequisites
+* An undergraduate course in probability.
-* It is recommended to have followed either the course of P. Latouche and N. Chopin on "Probabilistic graphical models" or the course of S. Allassonière on "computational statistics".
+* It is recommended to have followed either the course of P. Latouche and N. Chopin on "Probabilistic graphical models" or the course of S. Allassonière on "computational statistics" during the first semester.
 * A working knowledge of Python is required for practical sessions.

 ## Organization of courses